The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 29 – 19570128

 In 1956, Pride’s Business College were approached by Mr Barrow, the Advertising Manager of News Limited, to supply them with a girl who would be suitable for the position of Secretary to the Assistant Advertising Manager of The News.
 Mrs Pride chose me to fill the position and I was absolutely delighted, particularly after my bad experience with Schuman Lighting.

 Mr Jack Riseley was the Assistant Advertising Manager at that time and so he became my first boss at News Limited.
 Jack died not long after I began working at The News.
 His position was taken over by Mr Bill Briton-Jones, a lovely rolly-poly man with a balding head, a mustache and a cheerful happy nature.
 Prior to Jack Riseley’s death, Bill and Bob Briton-Jones, who were twins, both worked as salesmen in the Advertising Department.
-Mr Barrow promoted Bill to be his Assistant Manager, and so Bill became my second boss at The news.
+Mr Barrow promoted Bill to be his Assistant Manager, and so Bill became my second boss at The News.
 I loved Bill BJ.
 I had such good times with him as my Boss.

 Mr Barrow turned out to be a close friend of Dudley Hicks, Ron Hicks’ father from the Adelaide ecclesia.
 Mr Barrow’s secretary was Joan Schumacher.
 She came from a lovely family who lived on Osmond Terrace, Norwood.
 I visited her home only once when Joan invited me to her birthday party at her home.
-Her family home was one of those gracious older style “mansions” that can be found all along Osmond terrace to this day.
+Her family home was one of those gracious older style “mansions” that can be found all along Osmond Terrace to this day.
 Joan was a sweet-natured girl, very conservative and the best secretary Mr Barrow could have hoped for.
 She was patient and kind and helpful to me while I worked at The News, and I adored her.

 Mr Barrow was a different “kettle of fish.”
 He bore the whole weight of the Advertising Department on his shoulders, including the “rabble” of office and messenger boys and all the salesmen in the department.
 He suffered badly from gout and his mood each day was dictated by the big toe on his right foot.
-He liked, me but patronized me.
+He liked me but patronized me.
 When he was in a good mood he teased me mercilessly (and you know how much I liked being teased!!)
-When he was in a bad mood he became irritable and critical and suspicious.
+When he was in a bad mood he became irritable, critical and suspicious.
 That is why Joan was the perfect secretary for Mr Barrow.
 She was beautiful to look at, gracious in her manner and very, very efficient.
 Joan was the “go-between” between Mr Barrow and all his staff when his big toe gave him grief.

 A few years after I left the News, things did not go well for Mr Barrow at The News.
 In an article which you can find in this link, it talks of Mr Barrows demise from The News, at the hand of Rupert Murdoch and in fact resulted in his actual death.